-This section provided information on bipolar disorder, including symptoms of the condition, and how it can be treated and managed.
-It will also cover the recommendations for treatment that the National Institute for Health and Clinical Excellence (NICE) makes.
+This section provides information on bipolar disorder, including symptoms of the condition, and how it can be treated and managed.
+It will also cover the recommendations for treatment that the National Institute for Health and Care Excellence (NICE) makes.

 - Approximately 1% of the population has bipolar disorder.
 Bipolar disorder causes dramatic mood swings from extreme highs (mania) to extreme lows (depression).